• Ohio State’s Emeka Egbuka: The only returning receiver better than Egbuka is his own teammate.

 It’s officially time to hit the reset button.

-The 2022 college football season has come and gone, and so has the deadline to enter the 2023 NFL Draft.
 Now that we know who will continue playing on Saturdays next fall, let's take an early look at the top returning players at every position.

 Here are the top 10 wide receivers returning to college football next season.
 Please note that NFL projection is not taken into account.